Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 To make the Java community more Java friendly, Oracle has started promoting OpenJDK binaries as the primary JDK for the future.
 The problem is that if you want to get extended support for older versions of Java, for example, you have to pay for the services.

-Source: java SE 10
+Source: Java SE 10

 Java SE 9